-John Chapman joined San Antonio Regional Hospital as our Chief Operating Officer in October 2018, and has earned the admiration and respect of the San Antonio family.
+John Chapman joined San Antonio Regional Hospital as our Chief Operating Officer in October 2018.
 John has demonstrated a strong passion for promoting teamwork, collaboration, and leveraging innovation to achieve operational excellence.

 John earned his Bachelor of Science Degree in Microbiology and Immunology from the University of California – Berkeley and a Master of Business Administration in Healthcare Management from the University of Phoenix.
 He is also Lean Six Sigma certified.